 Introduction

-Per the Open Source Initiative’s definition of Open Source, here is a shortened definition.
+According to the Open Source Initiative’s definition of Open Source

 Open source software is software that is freely redistributable, provides access to its source code, allows modifications and derivative works, ensures non-discriminatory use, and is governed by a license that preserves these freedoms without imposing restrictions on other software or specific technologies.

-Open Source’s history is rooted in the early days of computing, when pioneers like Richard Stallman and the Free Software Foundation advocated for software freedom.
-In 1998, Bruce Perens and Eric S. Raymond founded the Open Source Initiative (OSI) to promote and protect open-source software.
-The OSI developed various licenses and standards that define the open-source ecosystem.
+Open source history began with pioneers like Richard Stallman and the Free Software Foundation advocating for software freedom.
+In 1998, Bruce Perens and Eric S. Raymond founded the Open Source Initiative (OSI) to promote and protect open source software, developing licenses and standards that define the ecosystem.

-The split between the Free Software Foundation and the Open Source Initiative was primarily about the philosophy behind the software.
-The Free Software Foundation focused on the ethical implications of software freedom.
-At the same time, the Open Source Initiative emphasized the practical benefits of open-source development, such as collaboration, innovation, and transparency.
+The divide between the Free Software Foundation and the Open Source Initiative lies in their philosophies.
+The Free Software Foundation focuses on the ethical aspects of software freedom, while the Open Source Initiative emphasizes the practical benefits of collaboration, innovation, and transparency in development.

 Section 1: Open Source Principles